22

 – user17995

-Oct 9, 2015 at 0:14
+Commented Oct 9, 2015 at 0:14

 • 1

 \$\begingroup\$ @TuggyNE Yes, +19/-3 and double any other answer when it was implemented.
 On an answer that was a week late, and shot to the top in a surprise come-from-behind.
 Then it sat around a week uncontested while we the mods waited to see if there was going to be any reversal or new objections, until people started badgering us to implement it already.
 Which we did.
 (You're comparing questions to answers, which doesn't work because of how voting works on meta.
-Show me an answer-post proposal to overturn the decision that meets or exceeds it, then I'll be OK with it.) \$\endgroup\$ Oct 9, 2015 at 0:49
+Show me an answer-post proposal to overturn the decision that meets or exceeds it, then I'll be OK with it.) \$\endgroup\$

 • 8

 \$\begingroup\$ @SevenSidedDie While I appreciate your attempting to be helpful and direct my efforts, what I experienced came in an entirely different shape (like, having everything ignored in the name of toughing it out, providing no acknowledgment at all there could even be an issue here and dismissing it entirely, etc).
 I'm at my stress and frustration limit with this effort and to top it off I earlier today realised how I could've brought it up without causing this disaster.
 So I'm not going to try to explain even more than I have.
-I'm going to sit this out for a day or two for my own emotional health. \$\endgroup\$ Oct 9, 2015 at 16:00
+I'm going to sit this out for a day or two for my own emotional health. \$\endgroup\$ Commented Oct 9, 2015 at 16:00

 -11